ChWick/gnomesome/README.md

 ## Install
 To install the extension to the gnome-shell default path `~/.local/share/gnome-shell/extensions` run `make install`.
 To remove the extension run `make uninstall`.
 You need to restart gnome `Alt+F2 r` and enable the extension in the tweak tool to activate it.

+To run the settings dialog you need to install clutter:
+* Ubuntu: `sudo apt install gir1.2-clutter-1.0 gir1.2-clutter-gst-3.0 gir1.2-gtkclutter-1.0`